 Visit a boat-access-only town south of Puerto Vallarta – Some of our favorite beaches in Jalisco are only accessible by boat.
 The towns of Quimixto and Yelapa can be reached from Puerto Vallarta within a 30-minute boat ride, but these beaches are much quieter and more relaxed.
 You get the feeling of visiting a remote island and a fun boat cruise along the way!
 Bonus- each town has a waterfall that you can hike to.

-Culinary Experience at Jardin Nebulosa – this is a world-class dining destination.
+Culinary Experience at Jardin Nebulosa – this is a world-class dining destination and a must stop during your Jalisco travel.
 They are built on sustainable dining principles and grow all their food.
 They focus on the unique ingredients found only in this Cloud Forest region and create a modern- Mexican cuisine.
 Dine at the restaurant or join a tour to explore their farm and Raicilla distillery.

 Food Tour in Puerto Vallarta – While staying in Puerto Vallarta, take advantage of the delicious cuisine that is all around!
 It is difficult to know which taco stands and restaurants are worth a stop so why not join a food tour?
 You are guaranteed to eat at tasty and unique spots and you’ll have fun and make a few friends along the way.

 Hike Cerro de La Bufa – looking to stay active on your vacation and experience epic lookout points?
 Cerro de La Bufa is a famous hike in San Sebastian del Oeste.
 Many travelers rent ATVs to drive near the top and then hike the remaining 30 minutes.
 On a clear day from the lookout, you can see all the way to Puerto Vallarta and the ocean.